-Charter Communications Holdings, LLC ("Charter Holdings"), including its indirect subsidiaries CCH II, LLC ("CCH II") and CCO Holdings, LLC ("CCO Holdings"), through their operating subsidiary, Charter Communications Operating, LLC ("Charter Operating"), operate broadband communications businesses in the United States, with approximately 5.60 million customers at December 31, 2007.
-Charter Communications Holdings Capital Corporation, CCH II Capital Corp, and CCO Holdings Capital Corp. are wholly-owned subsidiaries of Charter Holdings, CCH II, and CCO Holdings, respectively, and were formed and exist solely as co-issuers of the public debt issued with their parent companies.
+Charter Communications Operating, LLC ("Charter Operating") operates broadband communications businesses in the United States, with approximately 5.60 million customers at December 31, 2007.
+Charter Communications Operating Capital Corp. is a wholly-owned subsidiary of Charter Operating and was formed and exists solely as a co-issuer of the debt issued with Charter Operating.
+Charter Operating is a direct subsidiary of CCO Holdings, LLC ("CCO Holdings"), which is an indirect subsidiary of Charter Communications Holdings, LLC ("Charter Holdings").
+Charter Holdings is an indirect subsidiary of Charter Communications, Inc. ("Charter").
 Through our hybrid fiber and coaxial cable network, we offer traditional cable video programming (analog and digital, which we refer to as "video" service), high-speed Internet access, and telephone service, as well as, advanced broadband services (such as Charter OnDemandTM video service ("OnDemand"), high definition television service, and digital video recorder ("DVR") service).